Updated October 26, 2020

 The MU facilities include the MU, MU Quad, Brick Mall, and Student Experience Center and Plaza.

-All individuals who use the MU facilities are expected to know and adhere to applicable established facilities policies, OSU policies and procedures and Student Conduct Code, as well as federal, state and local law at all times.
+All individuals who use the MU facilities are expected to know and adhere to applicable established facilities policies, OSU policies and procedures and Student Conduct Code, as well as federal, state and local law always.
 The MU does not tolerate behavior by any person that keeps others from using and enjoying its resources.
-In an effort to ensure a pleasant, productive and reasonable environment for all, patrons of MU facilities shall observe the following rules, including but not limited to:
+To ensure a pleasant, productive and reasonable environment for all, patrons of MU facilities shall observe the following rules, including but not limited to:

 1. Alcohol – The serving and consumption of alcohol at the MU is only permitted at designated events where an alcohol permit has been approved by the Office of Risk Services.
 Alcoholic beverages are not to be removed from the designated event area.